Employee recognition: Recognition of job dedication

 This recognition also involves the work process but focuses more on the involvement of employees either independently or within a team.
 This includes aspects such as contribution, commitment, and engagement.
 A horizontal interaction level example of this is a letter of thanks and/or acknowledgement from a manager to an employee for their dedication to a project.

 Recognition of results

-This recognition focuses on the end result/product of employee work in relation to the corporation's objectives/goals.
+This recognition focuses on the result/product of employee work in relation to the corporation's objectives/goals.
 As an expression of judgment, appreciation and gratitude toward an individual or team, recognition of results is concerned primarily with the effectiveness, benefit and value of the work performed (Brun & Dugas, 2008).
 An organizational interaction level example of this is awarding bonuses as incentives to accomplish goals.